Find partnership terms by letter

 Noun

-Strategic partnerships are relationships between two entities (most commonly two companies) with overlapping or complementary products or services that aim to achieve a mutually beneficial result.
+Strategic partnerships are relationships between two or more businesses with overlapping or complementary products or services that work together to achieve shared business objectives.
 Strategic partnerships are also commonly referred to as an alliance or joint venture.

 Example: